 “Anything I’ve ever visualized came true with clay.”
 Don Bendel encouraged Jill and taught her the importance of an instructor supporting their students and not taking your work too seriously.

-Today she counts many influences – Bendel, the aunties, Maria Martinez, Joan Miro and Picasso, just to name a few.
+Today she counts many influences – Bendel, the Aunties, Maria Martinez, Joan Miro and Joan Pervarnik, just to name a few.
 She believes clay helped her develop relationships with people and hopes to help her students make their own unique works of art.